This Trick for Faking Wood Grain Using Paint is Next Level Faux Bois

 All you need is some brown paint and a clever graining tool to create the look of natural wood, and it's a fraction of the cost of the real thing

 Raw wood tones are everywhere right now.
 From wooden kitchen cabinetry and wainscoting to molding and millwork, everyone seems to be bringing an organic touch to their interiors this year.
 That said, solid wood is a pricey investment, and this heavy material becomes a huge undertaking if used to renovate.
-Well, what if you could get the same look for less using a simple DIY that's a fraction of the cost?
+But what if you could get the same look for less using a simple DIY?

 We're not talking about veneer or plywood here.
 Instead, we're talking about paint.
 Forget expensive timber frames and days lost to remodeling — it's easy to recreate the look of a natural grain with some brown paint and a genius little tool called a wood grain rocker.
-Done properly, it's a far more authentic finish than you ever imagined, but trust us when we say, this paint technique really needs to be seen to be believed.
+Done properly, it's a far more authentic finish than you ever imagined.
+Trust us when we say, this paint technique needs to be seen to be believed.

 Faux boi has taken many forms over the years, but it really can be as simple as a tin of paint and a clever little tool to mimic a grain effect.
 If you've always dreamed of a period home with wood-paneled walls, you can now bring your vision into reality (if you're prepared to designate enough time for the task, that is).

-Home renovator Jayme Squires demonstrated how she used this faux wood technique throughout her whole kitchen in an Instagram reel, and we were in disbelief at how effective this paint idea really is.
+Home renovator Jayme Squires demonstrated in an Instagram reel how she used this faux wood technique throughout her kitchen and we were in disbelief at how effective the paint idea is.
 Using a kit from "liquid paint" brand Retique It, available from Amazon, she transformed her bland white kitchen cabinets into a warm and welcoming haven.

-How does this mystifying process work, we hear you cry?
+How does this mystifying process work, you ask?
 All Jamie had to do was a three-step DIY.
-First, she painted her cabinets with Retique It's "Liquid Wood Coating", applied one of the brand's gel stains (she chose the color Pecan), and then went over the wet gel with a wood grain tool.
-The first coating makes hard surfaces easily stainable without having to sand or strip beforehand, thanks to a special formula that contains real wood fibers, and the wood graining tool simply glides over the gel for a defined knotted effect.
-(She even added foam wood effect beams to finish her cottage look.)
+First, she painted her cabinets with Retique It's "Liquid Wood Coating," applied one of the brand's gel stains (she chose the color Pecan), and then went over the wet gel with a wood grain tool.
+Thanks to a special formula that contains real wood fibers, the first coating makes hard surfaces easily stainable without having to sand or strip beforehand.
+The wood graining tool simply glides over the gel for a defined knotted effect.
+(She even added foam wood-effect beams to finish her cottage look.)

 Retique It's products come with everything you need to complete the look yourself, but you can use these wood graining tools on any paint of your choosing, too.
 That's exactly what Matthew Bettencourt, Principal Designer at BETTENCOURT MANOR, did to achieve a mahogany millwork effect in a recent project (pictured above).